 Travel Requirements and Experience

-You should expect one 3-4 week trip, which includes time in Burundi and Kenya, in order to bring your child home, and are likely to travel 6-12 months after receiving your referral.
-Accommodations in Bujumbura vary.
+You should expect one 3-4 week trip, which includes time in Burundi and Kenya, in order to bring your child home, and are likely to travel 8-12 months after receiving your referral.
+Adoptions are completed under Burundian law prior to adoptive parents’ arrival.
+Families spend their first week in Burundi, getting to know their child, meeting the Central Authority, and sightseeing.
+Accommodations in Bujumbura vary from resort settings to small guest homes.
 French and English are widely spoken.
-You will be accompanied by an in-country representative throughout your stay.
+The second part of your trip is spent in Nairobi, Kenya obtaining you child’s US required medical exam and immigrant visa.
+You will be accompanied by an in-country representative in both countries throughout your stay.

 Director of International Adoption Programs